Home Tutorials Training Consulting Books Company Contact us

 1. Concurrency

-Concurrency is the ability to run several programs or several parts of a program in parallel.
-If a time consuming task can be performed asynchronously or in parallel, this improves the throughput and the interactivity of the program.
+Concurrency refers to the ability to execute multiple programs or parts of a program simultaneously.
+By performing time-consuming tasks asynchronously or in parallel, concurrency enhances both the throughput and interactivity of applications.

-A process runs independently and isolated of other processes.
-It cannot directly access shared data in other processes.
-The resources of the process, e.g. memory and CPU time, are allocated to it via the operating system.
+A process operates independently and in isolation from other processes.
+It cannot directly access shared data in different processes.
+The operating system allocates resources, such as memory and CPU time, to each process.

 The theoretical possible performance gain can be calculated by the following rule which is referred to as Amdahl’s Law.